OPS, DCPS will both open schools under virtual model

 OPS and DCPS have fall breaks scheduled for the week of Oct.
 5-9.

-Gov. Andy Beshear recommended on Monday that districts continue virtual learning, or non-traditional instruction, at least until Sept.
+Gov. Andy Beshear recommended Aug.
+10 that districts continue virtual learning, or non-traditional instruction, at least until Sept.
 28.

 OPS Superintendent Matthew Constant said district officials will also be communicating with families by Sept.
 18 letting them know about the district’s intentions following fall break.